anonhyme/gwt-workshop/trunk/GwtWsMvpContacts/README.txt

  - gwt-dispatch
  - gwt-guice

-One of the interesting points is how to test almost the code with the JVM, which is the main goal of a Gwt-Mvp application.
+One of the interesting points is how to test almost the code within the JVM, which is the main goal of a Gwt-Mvp application.
 The application test coverage is about 80%.